Aug

 Psalm 21,3-4a: "For you meet him with the blessings of goodness.
 You set a crown of pure gold on his head.
 He asked life from You and you gave it to him..."

-One of the new things about life in Jesus is you get to experience God's people God's way.
+One of the new things about life in Jesus is we get to experience God's people God's way.

-It's not like you aren't tempted to skip over these new experiences, but there are times when you can't miss the lessons of love coming at you.
+It's not like we aren't tempted to skip over these new experiences, but there are times when we can't miss the lessons of love coming at us.

 One Sunday night, after the last service, a doting grandma was following me about as I closed up the church, and telling me of her daughter having her fourth, hungry, child.

-My spirit faltered as I reflexively asked (like a dumb ox) "What?"
+My spirit faltered as I reflexively asked (like a dumb ox) "What?
+A fourth!"

-Four years later after that same Sunday "Night" service, I bought Grandma and her four year old grand-daughter, and her three sisters, "Happy Meals."
+Four years later after that same Sunday "Night" service, I bought Grandma and her four year old grand-daughter, and her three sisters, "Happy Meals" at you know where.

-And that four year old knew perfectly well she was the one in whose honor we were enjoying this feast.
+And that four year old knew perfectly well she was the one in whose honor (and in God's sovereign honor) we were enjoying this feast.
 So she put down a gnawed chicken nugget, and sat up as tall as she could in her plastic chair, tilted her head to one side, and shot me an upward smile of gratitude that about killed the last vestige of half-heartedness in me.

 I'll never forget it.

 Praise Jesus this McDonald's moment was preceded long before, and set up by my heart being broken, praise Jesus, about three years after I started following him.
-How it happened is I got to be a part of a weekly fellowship group for the handicapped.
+How it happened is I got to be a part of a weekly fellowship group for the handicapped, in Italy no less.

-As the new guy in the group, they assigned me to one of the stars of it.
+As the new guy in the group, they assigned me to one of the stars of it, who was very easy to minister care to.
 Everybody knew everybody's name.
 But everybody not only knew this gal's name, but folks said it over and over in that it was easy to remember, and it just lit up her face and yours.

 She was so well-liked, you also just said it even when you didn't need to, even sort of loudly.
 There was even a bit of victory in saying it.
 So that's what everybody did.